GordonBGood/elmplus-docs/RFC-FirExt.md

 test =
   x = 42 in str = "Hey there!" in str ++ String.fromInt x
 ```
+This making `let` and `in` optional is not an important change and keeping them mandatory may be preferred in the interests of code clarity.

-## Things Not Proposed to Change
+## Things Not Proposed to Change - ADDED TO MAKE USING CAPABILITIES MORE GENERAL

-Currently, it is not considered to provide the programmer the ability to add new symbolic operators other than as defined in the core package currently and as above in order to not have an excess of symbols, although consideration will be made to allow packages such as parsers to be included as "key" packages that may define a few of these.
+Currently, it is not considered to provide the programmer the ability to add new symbolic operators other than as defined in the core package currently and as above in order to not have an excess of symbols, although consideration will be made to allow packages such as parsers to be included as "key"/core packages that may be allowed to define a few of these.
 This is to keep the language easy to learn and its packages and code easy to read and understand without having to look up definitions for a myriad of symbolic operators.

 Also, currently it is not considered that the ability to turn common functions into infix operators with "back-ticks" around the name of the function be added back to the language as with a reasonably rich variety of mathematic and manipulation operators, this should not be necessary.
 For instance, a frequent use of this in GHC Haskell is the back-ticked `div` operator for integer division instead of floating point division with the `/` operator, but Elm/Fir have the `//` operator for that.
 It is proposed that the standard packages provide sufficient symbolic operators so that there shouldn't be a need for adding more.
+The difficult with being able to use definied functions as operators is that, in order to be generally useful, they must also have the ability to have infix precedence and association runs specified for them, which adds complexity to little advantage.

-As well, it is currently considered that the ability to define new `capacility`'s will be confined to the core package to remove the temptation of programmers to define a full Haskell type system, although it will be considered to add other `capability`'s to the core package than as listed above if they would be commonly used to simplify code written in Fir.
+Originally, it consider considered that the ability to define new `capacility`'s would be confined to the core package to remove the temptation of programmers to define a full Haskell type system, although it will be considered to add other `capability`'s to the core package than as listed above if they would be commonly used to simplify code written in Fir.
+As it is not proposed that Fir have Higer Kinded Type's (HKT's) that would allow generalized category theory Type definitions, it would be unlikely that Fir's limited `capability`'s be abused to excessive extension of the Type system other than as proposed above.

 ### **Make the `type` and `type alias` Keywords Optional**

 I thought that these keywords are redundant as the `Type` definition is known when the Name starts with a capital letter and the Name is followed by an `=` symbol, and the `alias` is known when the right hand side of the definition after the `=` refers to a Type (not a Constructor, which may have the same name as a Type) that is already defined.
 All alignment rules as to finding the end of the definition is defined by the first column of the first Name in the definition block and all definitions in the same scope must have these Name's aligned, just as currently.

 However, there is an ambiguity in that there may be a definition of `TestType = Something` where if "Something" is the same word "TestType", if it is a Custom Type then it passes but if "Something" happens to be an existing Type then a `type alias` will result which may not be the desired outcome.
 Also, it precludes being able to check for cyclic `type alias` references (although if found then it could default to a Custom Type).
 Finally, in cases where ambiguities could commonly occur "Explicit is better than Implicit".

+Therefore, these keywords will continue to be required in defining Type's and thier Alias's.

 ## Summary